cmbigk/play-with-containers/README.md

 ## Configuration

 The system is configured using an environment file.
-Use the existing `.env` file at the root of the project or create one with the following variables:

 ```env
 # Inventory Database
 INVENTORY_DB_NAME=movies_db